MCSPCA Website: www.monmouthcountyspca.org/services/spay-neuter-clinic/

 We understand that TNR is controversial.
 Many think the Trap-Remove, which really means Trap-Kill, is the only solution to feral cats.
 However, Trap-Kill has been proven NOT to work, while TNR does.

 - Trap-Kill is more expensive for the municipality than TNR.
-Currently, in order to cover our costs, the MCSPCA must charge a municipality $100 per feral cat brought in.
-Since TNR is funded by grants and donations, the cost to the municipality is at least cut in half.
+Currently, in order to cover our costs, the MCSPCA must charge a municipality $75 per feral cat brought in.
+Since TNR is funded by grants and donations, the cost to the municipality is cut in half.
 Highlands TNR cost is $37.50 per cat.

 - There are not enough animal control resources to trap all cats in a municipality.
 A female cat can start having litters at 4 months old and can have four litters in one year.
 One mating pair can regenerate the population very quickly.
 With the animal control resources available, it is impossible to trap every feral cat in a short enough time span to keep up with reproduction.
 TNR uses teams of local volunteers to humanely trap, transport and then care for the feral cats.
 More people are willing to help with TNR than Trap-kill.